grafana/loki/docs/sources/setup/install/helm/deployment-guides/azure.md

     ```
 ### Loki Basic Authentication

 Loki by default does not come with any authentication.
-Since we will be deploying Loki to AWS and exposing the gateway to the internet, we recommend adding at least basic authentication.
+Since we will be deploying Loki to Azure and exposing the gateway to the internet, we recommend adding at least basic authentication.
 In this guide we will give Loki a username and password:

 1. To start we will need create a `.htpasswd` file with the username and password.
 You can use the `htpasswd` command to create the file: